N1vn0vem8er/usbdatasender/README.md

 # Usb data sender
 ## CLI tool for sending data to usb devices

 This is tool for sending data to usb devices.
-It uses libusb and allows to send control, bulk or interrupt transfers.
+It uses libusb and allows sending control, bulk or interrupt transfers.

 ### Example use